 Chandigarh- City Beautiful with a Heart

-A person with Punjab connection resonates with the simple mention of the city beautiful- Chandigarh.
+A person with a Punjab connection resonates with the simple mention of the city beautiful- Chandigarh.
 I am one such fellow.
-Internationally known for its planning and architecture, Le Corbusier’s creation Chandigarh is one of the cleanest and the happiest cities in India.
+Internationally known for its planning and architecture, Le Corbusier’s creation Chandigarh is one of the cleanest and happiest cities in India.
 In one of the articles, BBC named Chandigarh as the perfect city in terms of architecture, modernisation and cultural growth.

-Back in the 1890s, the first architect of the city Albert Mayer challenged ‘American claim that rejected the City Beautiful concepts’ and determined to build one.
+Back in the 1890s, the first architect of the city Albert Mayer challenged the ‘American claim that rejected the City Beautiful concepts’ and determined to build one.
 The city, later completed by Le Corbusier in 1949 replaced Lahore, the capital city of Punjab before partition.

 Ayushman Khurrana, Abhinav Bindra, Yami Gautam, Yuvraj Singh, Bani J, Sachin Bansal- Binny Bansal and Gul Panag are a few of the famous personalities from the city:)